 Our journey learning about effective workshop session design began in the mid-90’s, when we were helping activists and community organisers in the United States understand how to harnass the potential of the Internet.
 What we’ve learned about session design has largely been achieved through a combination of trial and error (evaluating our own workshops), comparing notes with other facilitators, and getting a deeper understanding of how adults learn.
 In terms of our own facilitation skills, we are particularly grateful for the mentoring, guidance and opportunities to collaborate with Allen Gunn (Gunner) and the team at Aspiration.
 In 2016, we provided consultation to over 100 facilitators who were developing workshop sessions for Mozilla Festival, The Open Exchange for Social Change, and a couple of big Greenpeace retreats.
 This post compiles much of the material we used for those consultations.
 We are appreciative of the feedback on this post from Sarah Allen & Ericka Drushka from the Mozilla Festival, along with colleagues, Tom Longley and Mariel Garcia.

 This blog post is specifically aimed at people who are either: a) new to facilitation and find themselves in the position of developing a workshop for the first time, or b) already have facilitation experience but are still on a quest to perfect their facilitation techniques.
-In the post we explore how adults learn, the role of the facilitator, example session designs and facilitation best practices.
+In this post we explore how adults learn, the role of the facilitator, example session designs and facilitation best practices.

 We have drawn heavily on two resources to create this document: